SoumyaK23/Front-end-challenge/README.md

 I started with index.js and app.js and slowly added the Discover/index.js and fetcher.js (some time to read documentations on MoviesDB).
 Then added the components to get the basic search functionality right (2h)

-I noticed some issues and started working on them, notably adding checkboxes and filters
+I noticed some issues and started working on them, notably adding checkboxes and filters, sidebar navigation (1h)

 ## Step 5: Styling, Comments and cleaning code